arnavjain2/Laptop_price_predictor/README.md

 # Laptop_price_predictor
-Machine Learning model on laptop price prediction with a Tkinter interface
+Machine Learning model on laptop price prediction with a funcitonal Tkinter interface.